arafat-sabbir/Postgres-A7/README.md

 1. What is PostgreSQL?
    PostgreSQL is a powerful, open-source database system.
-It’s known for handling complex data workloads efficiently and supports both SQL and NoSQL data operations.
+It is known for handling complex data workloads efficiently and supports both SQL and NoSQL data operations.
 It’s also ACID-compliant, meaning it ensures data integrity with Atomicity, Consistency, Isolation, and Durability.

 2. What’s the Purpose of a Database Schema in PostgreSQL?
    A database schema organizes and groups tables, views, indexes, etc., within a database.
 Think of it as a folder structure that keeps things organized, prevents name conflicts, and manages data access for different users or applications.